 What should I pay special attention to before my bronchoscopy?

-• A family member must accompany you on the day of the procedure
+• Before the bronchoscopy do not eat or drink for 4–6 hours，sign the consent form and a family member should accompany you on the day of the procedure

-• Give an accurate account of your health condition and past medical history to your physician.
-You should rest if you have a fever or increased blood pressure, or tachycardia.
-Wait until your vital signs become stable before having the procedure.
-Remember to also let your physician know about any drug allergies, hypertrophic rhinosinusitis, snoring, throat surgery you have had done, or serious cervical vertebrae diseases you may have
+• Before the bronchoscopy give an accurate account of your health condition and past medical history to your physician.
+Remember to also let your physician know about any drug allergies, anticoagulants orantiplatelet drugs still used, hypertrophic rhinosinusitis, snoring, throat surgery you have had done, or serious cervical vertebrae diseases you may have

-• Take medications for illnesses strictly following the schedule provided by your physician.
+• Before the bronchoscopy take medications for illnesses strictly following the schedule provided by your physician.
 For example, medications for hypertension or heart disease can be taken orally two hours before the bronchoscopy and will not affect the procedure

-• Complete your preoperative examination: This includes chest CT, ECG, FBC, check for infections pre-surgery, and blood coagulation studies.
+• Before the bronchoscopy complete your preoperative examination: This includes chest CT, ECG, FBC, check for infections pre-surgery, and blood coagulation studies.
 Before leaving home, be sure to bring any chest X-ray or CT images, ECG, FBC, and blood coagulation reports for your physician to look at

-• Appearance of blood-stained sputum following bronchoscopy is normal.
+• After the bronchoscopy appearance of blood-stained sputum following bronchoscopy is normal.
 See your doctor immediately if there is a significant amount of hemoptysis, bloody sputum, intense chest pain, difficulty breathing, recurring fevers, or arrhythmia

-• Rest well and avoid talking to reduce hoarseness and a painful throat or chest
+• After the bronchoscopy rest well and avoid talking to reduce hoarseness and a painful throat or chest

-• Do not eat or drink for 2–3 hours following the procedure.
+• After the bronchoscopy do not eat or drink for 2–3 hours following the procedure.
 Try drinking some warm water 3 or more hours after the procedure.
 If you are not choking or coughing, you can eat some cool, mild food

 Is a bronchoscopy dangerous?